urbit/indigo-tokens/README.md

 **NPM**

-The easiest way to use `indigo-tokens` inside your project is to include install via NPM.
+The easiest way to use `indigo-tokens` inside your project is to include as an NPM package.

 ```
 npm install indigo-tokens